-Briga: Servas bolstered my self-assurance, encouraging interactions in foreign languages and fostering a sense of belonging.
-Revisiting hosts, like in New Zealand, evoked a feeling of homecoming, reinforcing my belief in finding connections worldwide.
-Briga (Servas Germany) CELEBRATING INTERNATIONAL MOTHER LANGUAGE DAY By Bhudeb Chakravarti Language is not merely a tool for communication; it embodies the cultural identity, heritage, and history of communities worldwide.
+Language is not merely a tool for communication; it embodies the cultural identity, heritage, and history of communities worldwide.
 Mother languages, in particular, hold a special place in individuals' hearts, as they are the first languages learned from birth, carrying with them the nuances, idioms, and expressions unique to each culture.
 Unfortunately, many mother languages face the risk of extinction due to various factors such as globalization, urbanization, and government policies favouring dominant languages.
 This loss not only erodes cultural diversity but also diminishes the wealth of knowledge embedded within these languages.

 Efforts to preserve mother languages are crucial in maintaining cultural diversity and promoting social cohesion.
 UNESCO actively supports initiatives aimed at safeguarding endangered languages, including language revitalization programs, documentation projects, and the promotion of multilingual education.
 However, preserving mother languages presents numerous challenges.
 Economic pressures, political conflicts, and societal attitudes often marginalize minority languages, leading to their neglect and eventual decline.
 Additionally, the rapid advancement of technology can either aid in language preservation through digital archives and language-learning apps or accelerate language loss by promoting dominant languages on global platforms.

-Every year on 21st February, the world comes together to celebrate the International Mother Language Day.
+Every year on the 21st of February, the world comes together to celebrate the International Mother Language Day.
 This date is closely tied to a significant event in the cultural and linguistic heritage of Bangladesh, known as the Language Movement.
 The Language Movement traces back to the early 20th century when the Indian subcontinent was under British colonial rule.
 After the partition of British India in 1947, Bangladesh became part of Pakistan, known as East Pakistan, while West Pakistan comprised the present-day Pakistan.
 However, linguistic and cultural differences between the two regions led to tensions.
-On February 21, 1952, students and activists in East Pakistan protested against the imposition of Urdu as the sole official language of Pakistan, disregarding the Bengali language spoken by the majority in East Pakistan.
+On February 21st, 1952, students and activists in East Pakistan, disregarding the Bengali language spoken by the majority in East Pakistan.
 The movement gained momentum as protesters demanded recognition for their mother tongue, Bengali, as one of the official languages.

 Tragically, the peaceful protests turned violent when police opened fire on the demonstrators in Dhaka, the capital of East Pakistan, resulting in the deaths of several protesters.
-The sacrifices made by those who gave their lives for the preservation of their mother language sparked widespread solidarity outrage and across Pakistan.
+The sacrifices made by those who gave their lives for the preservation of their mother language sparked widespread solidarity outrage and across East Pakistan.
 The Language Movement continued to grow, culminating in the recognition of Bengali as one of the official languages of Pakistan in 1956.
 This victory not only affirmed the linguistic identity of the Bengali-speaking population but also served as a catalyst for the broader struggle for autonomy and eventually independence from Pakistan.